-GDP (constant 2010 US$) (see table two) was converted into GDP (constant 2010 1 billion US$) in the regression analysis.
+GDP (constant 2015 US$) (see table two) was converted into GDP (constant 2015 1 billion US$) in the regression analysis.

-The visualization in plot (a) of figure one, which suggested that rising R&D expenditure decreased CO2 emission intensity for the entire sample, was challenged through findings from models one and two, which either suggested that innovative efforts had negative, albeit insignificant, effects on CO2 emission intensities (model one) or increased CO2 emissions in a significant fashion (model two).
+The visualization in plot (a) of Fig 1, which suggested that rising R&D expenditure decreased CO2 emission intensity for the entire sample, was challenged through findings from models one and two, which either suggested that innovative efforts had negative, albeit insignificant, effects on CO2 emission intensities (model one) or increased CO2 emissions in a significant fashion (model two).
 However, from models three to six, innovative efforts were identified as reducing CO2 emission intensities for high-income countries, while increasing them for middle and low-income countries.
-Thus, these findings suggested that the negative relationship (plot (a) in figure one) or positive effect (model two) reflected pooling high-income countries with middle and low-income states.
+Thus, these findings suggested that the negative relationship (plot (a) in Fig 1) or positive effect (model two) reflected pooling high-income countries with middle and low-income states.
 Results implying that, overall, H1 could not be supported through this empirical analysis.

-Findings that increasing innovation diminished CO2 emissions in high-income countries but increased intensity for middle- and low-income countries, indicated that previous studies associating innovation with carbon emission reduction in a single country (Ali et al., 2016; Zhang et al., 2017) might simplify and distort those effects.
-This finding implied that middle and low-income nations might have focused innovative efforts on upgrading dirty technology.
-This observation might be interpreted as a legacy reflective of international environmental agreements which initially have placed more stringent GHG emission reduction targets on developed countries, an agenda derived significantly from recognition that industrialization in the developed countries was the prime cause of the rise in emissions For example, whilst the Kyoto Protocol (1997) mandated 37 industrialized counties and the EU to reduce GHG emissions, developing countries were merely asked comply on a voluntary basis and 100 developing counties, including China and India, were exempted.
-Although recent discussions such as those leading to the Paris Agreement (2015) and COP26 (2021) have placed greater emphasis, with some success, on the responsibilities of all countries to cut their emissions, albeit within a context of developed world obligation to aid such transitions elsewhere, our results, given their timeframe, might be interpreted as reflective of their earlier global political trajectory.
+Findings that increasing innovation diminished CO2 emissions in high-income countries but increased intensity for middle- and low-income countries, indicated that previous studies associating innovation with carbon emission reduction in a single country (see, for example, Zhang et al., 2017) or a small cohort of similar countries (see, for example, Hashmi and Alam, 2019; Mensah et al., 2018) might simplify and distort those effects.
+Our results also (of course) challenged findings from studies disputing such an innovation effect on emissions (see, for example, Cheng et al., 2019; Garrone and Grilli, 2010).
+More interesting, our findings supported those of the limited study undertaken by Dauda et al. (2019).

+Our results implied that middle and low-income nations might have focused innovative efforts on upgrading dirty technology.
+This observation might be interpreted as a legacy reflective of international environmental agreements, which initially placed more stringent GHG emission reduction targets on developed countries, an agenda derived significantly from recognition that industrialization in the developed countries was the prime cause of the rise in emissions.
+For example, whilst the Kyoto Protocol (1997) mandated 37 industrialized counties and the EU to reduce GHG emissions, developing countries were merely asked comply on a voluntary basis and 100 developing counties, including China and India, were exempted.
+Recent discussions, such as those leading to the Paris Agreement (2015) and COP26 (2021), have placed greater emphasis, with some success, on the responsibilities of all countries to cut their emissions, albeit within a context of developed world obligation to aid such transitions elsewhere.
+However, our results, given their timeframe, might be interpreted as reflective of the earlier global political trajectory.
 Furthermore, there is a parallel interpretation that this international regulatory regime effectively delivered a comparative advantage to developing countries in carbon intensive (dirty) industries thus encouraging such sectors to invest and relocate to those territories (Cole and Elliot, 2005).

 Globalization debates also offer interpretations for these findings, through trade liberalization and international regimes to promote this process operating to favor developed over developing countries.
-Developed countries acquiring comparative advantages in high-value sectors such as technology or financial services and developing countries disproportionately specializing in sectors such as extraction of raw materials or textiles associated with lower-added value and greater environmental degradation.
-Developing country success in higher-value sectors also disproportionately associated with dirty sectors such as steel based on advantages derived through less environmental regulatory regimes as well as factors such as low wages and low quality workplace safety regimes.
+Developed countries acquiring comparative advantages in high-value sectors, such as technology or financial services, and developing countries disproportionately specializing in sectors, such as extraction of raw materials or textiles, associated with lower-added value and greater environmental degradation.
+Developing country success in higher-value sectors also disproportionately associated with dirty sectors, such as steel, based on advantages derived through less environmental regulatory regimes as well as factors such as low wages and low quality workplace safety regimes.